-According to a 2016 Business Insider report, about 86% of Americans sit on their desks all day to sundown.
-Many who aren’t fond of such type of work search for jobs that let them go outside for, among other things, research and fieldwork purposes.
+According to a Business Insider report, about 86% of Americans sit at their desks all day to sundown.
+Many who aren’t fond of such type of work search for jobs that let them go outside for, among other things, research, and fieldwork purposes.
 Aside from stripping off boredom and stress, you get the best work experience outside office cubicles and meeting rooms.

 Many college students are “bored” enough; they spend long hours in classrooms and lecture halls.
 They spend sleepless nights studying modules and completing assignments online.
 While sitting all day may be necessary to focus on getting school work and course requirements completed, it has never been a way to maximize learning.
 Effective learning, in fact, entails spending time outside the confines of the classroom or university.

 Fieldwork or in-field studies are excellent opportunities for students to gain additional knowledge and hands-on experiences in real-life settings.
 There exist degree programs that encourage students to be on their knees, get dirty, and explore nature, historical sites, factories, power plants, and commercial areas for research, training, and internship purposes.
 And upon graduation, they are expected to land on jobs that let them do the same.

 We list 10 interesting college degrees that allow you to get a dose of the outdoors for a more challenging, yet rewarding academic experience!

 Land surveying refers to the method of precisely measuring the three-dimensional or terrestrial distances and positions of angles between such distances.
 Land surveyors are responsible for precise measurements and plotting out of accurate locations of terrestrial sites.
 They also deal with exact measurements of land contours for development purposes and land divisions, property lines, and elevations.